 Conflicts of Interest

 Declarations of conflicts of interest must be included in the manuscript - please place them at the end of the text before references, and include the section even if none are declared, using the following format:

 Further guidance on Conflicts of interest is available on the Journal Policies page.

 Authors are responsible for checking the accuracy of all references.
 If you use EndNote or Reference Manager to facilitate referencing citations (not required for submission), this journal's style is available for use.

 References should be numbered in order of appearance in the text (in Arabic numerals in parentheses) and must be listed numerically in the reference list.
 Journal titles and author initials should be properly abbreviated and punctuated.
+See list of abbreviated journals in Index Medicus and link to Index Medicus.
 If an automatic referencing system has been used in the preparation of the paper, the references must not be left embedded in the final text file submitted.
 The citation of journals, books, multi-author books and articles published online should conform to the following examples:

 Dutau H, Breen DP, Gomez C, Thomas PA, Vergnon JM.
 The integrated place of tracheobronchial stents in the multidisciplinary management of large post-pneumonectomy fistulas: our experience using a novel customised conical self-expandable metallic stent.
 Eur J Cardiothorac Surg 2011;39:185-89.